SuperContraptionGuy/hypertext-notebook-v2/README.md

 ## Design Principles:
 - No view/edit dichotomy
 - Zero barriers to thinking. **Speed of thought** navigation, writing, and linking.  you are already editing, fast as writing with a pencil. autosaves everything
-- **Focused**, extensively minimalized interface: focus on the notes, note taking, and navigation, and link creating first and foremost. minimize how much the tool iteself distracts you from reading and writing.
+- **Focused**, extensively minimalized interface: focus on the notes, note taking, and navigation, and link creating first and foremost. minimize how much the tool iteself distracts you from reading and writing. **compactify UI** to optimize the purpose of the tool: editing notes.
+Elimitate boarders, margins, and other non-editable whitespace whenever possible.
 - Navigation by **Spatial memory** is top priority, with search and tagging close second. (persistant maps(memorizable), visual card previews on hovers, navigation histories, always visible visual signposts(ie breadcrumbs or minimap) (creat links by searching for card titles, list tagged cards)
 - Prioritize UI functions and minimize menus or lists of buttons.
 The user is here to look for information, not for tools and functions.
 - Each card is a note: a **complete thoughts** with links, references, and resources noted, but not too long ie avoid scrolling to view card contents if at all possible.